• Skip to primary navigation

 Quick Tips:

 • You may replace sour cream with greek yogurt if you wish.
-But this affects the soft texture of this cupcakes to some extent.
+But this affects the texture of this cupcakes to some extent.
 Greek yogurt makes them a little dense.

 • I recommend using freshly squeezed orange juice for that real orange flavor in these cupcakes.